mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 Because I was doing well with the headwind, once back at _Royal Oak Drive_, I decided to continue south and ride the full waterfront with the balance of the time I had.
 Leaving _Mount Doug Park_ and turning on to _Ash Road_, I found a spot in some bushes for a quick bio-break.

-Descending the hill on Ash Road, I see _+70kph_ on my road bide; today I am going in the opposite direction.
+Descending the hill on _Ash Road_, I see _+70kph_ on my road bide; today I am going in the opposite direction.
 I shifted my rear derailleur into the easiest gear and got to work.
-At the crest of the hill, I caught a glimpse of my left aero bar; I had pedalled up the hill, cross-chaining in the "big ring".
+At the crest of the hill, I caught a glimpse of the shifter on my left aero bar; I had just pedalled up that hill, cross-chaining in the "big ring".

 **Note to self:**  Don't do that up _Richter Pass_.
 <!---->